Everything You Need to Know About Section 889 Compliance

 Exiger’s supply chain risk management solution is an example of a program that can help identify potentially blacklisted items, even those buried deep within your supply chain.

 Ensuring your supply chain is secure is a vital part of complying with the final rules of Section 889.
-Review your agreements, arm your team with the information they need, and utilize a program that will help you identify and escalate risks.
+Review your agreements, arm your team with the information they need, and utilize a program that will help you discover risks to inform risk-based decisions.

 Exiger’s supply chain risk management solution helps mitigate regulatory, criminal and reputational risk in your vendor population, reduces operational friction and cost in onboarding and refreshing vendors, hardens your suppliers’ cyber vulnerabilities in a collaborative manner, predicts operational disruption and creates a more resilient vendor ecosystem.